-The Grigio style is achieved by harvesting the grapes relatively early, which helps to retain the variety's naturally high acidity.
-To retain freshness and 'zing', fermentation and storage typically take place in stainless-steel tanks.
+The Grigio style is achieved by harvesting the grapes relatively early, in an attempt to retain as much fresh acidity as possible; the variety is naturally quite low in acidity.
+To retain freshness and "zing", fermentation and storage typically take place in stainless-steel tanks.
 If barrels were used, this would add palate weight and sweet vanilla-like aromas, which would detract significantly from the clean, simple style.
 Pinot Grigio wines are almost always intended for consumption within a year or two of harvest, so extended cellaring is neither required nor advisable.

 Synonyms include: Pinot Gris.